BadBananaSoftware/IVR/README.md

 Poll = https://appbeta.hhmedsoftware.com/ivr/poll/?s={TRUE/FALSE}&u={USERID}&a={APPTID}

 The True/False value for the "s" attribute in the query string is returned from getAppt ( {"status": true/false} ).
-This sets wether or not the selected visit has already been checked in.
+This sets whether or not the selected visit has already been checked in.

 Default value is FALSE.

 Example: https://appbeta.hhmedsoftware.com/ivr/poll/?s=false&u=84106&a=1386799

 <pre>
 Response:
 {
 "success": false
 }
 </pre>